pixelated-rain/.dotfiles/README.md

 waybar. attributions are in comments in every file where code was copied, so one may search this repo for "JaKooLit" to find that code.

-because JaKooLit's code is released under the GNU public license but ZaneyOS is released under the MIT license, both licenses are included.

 ## how to use

 this repo should be cloned into `~/.dotfiles`.